 The TCFD cycle from 2015 to 2023 moved from voluntary, to 'volandatory', to mandatory.
 The TNFD is likely to have a quicker cycle and a more complex series of systems to consider under the conceptual framework.
+As at 16 January 2024, 320 organisations from over 46 countries had signed up as Early Adopters to the TNFD and committed to start TNFD nature-related corporate reporting based on the TNFD recommendations published in September 2023.

-See the TCFD Guidance and Knowledge Hub.
+See the TCFD Guidance and Knowledge Hub and the full list of TNFD Early Adopters here.